 Labor becomes a challenge.

 Labor might be the area hardest hit by the COVID-19 response.
 Nursing, for example, was experiencing shortages pre-pandemic, but now, some professionals in the field report feeling expendable.
 Similar reports are bubbling up on the physician side, with many possibly rethinking their careers.
 This opens up the potential for even more severe labor shortages, in turn bringing retention and productivity into focus.

 If hospitals lose clinical staff, especially valuable tenured staff, they will be pushed toward expensive contract labor and growing productivity challenges, since productivity can’t simply be dialed up because of retention issues.
 Clinical-financial integrity will become an essential goal as these labor changes play out.

 While these challenges are daunting, it’s not too late to act.
 Uncertainty in healthcare has been proven to be best met with smart, accurate planning, and the support of partners who’ve walked through industry changes before.
-That’s the support we provide at Oi, and we’d like to invite you to talk more about getting your decision support analytics up to speed as we step into a post-pandemic future of hospital finance.
+That’s the support we provide at Oi Health, and we’d like to invite you to talk more about getting your decision support analytics up to speed as we work toward a post-pandemic future of hospital finance.
 Schedule a conversation today.